Nature of Business and Significant Accounting Policies

 Cash in Excess of FDIC Insured Limits

 The Company maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
 Accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to $250,000, under current regulations.
-The Company had $1,206,762 in excess of FDIC insured limits at March 31, 2019, and has not experienced any losses in such accounts.
+The Company didn’t have any amounts in excess of FDIC insured limits at June 30, 2019, and has not experienced any losses in such accounts.

 Inventories are stated at the lower of cost or market.
 Cost is determined on a standard cost basis that approximates the first-in, first-out (FIFO) method.
 Market is determined based on net realizable value.
 Appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors in evaluating net realizable value.
 Our cannabis products consist of cannabis flower grown in-house, along with produced extracts.